min2ha/ukwa-site/content/target/13518/index.en.md

   "subject": null
 }

-# Conversation, The: Host City Glasgow: out with shipyards, in with business services and technology

 <p>Article by Kevin Kane about Glasgow’s economy and the potential economic impact of hosting the XX Commonwealth Game.
 One of a series of “Host City Glasgow” articles on “The Conversation”  an independent source of news and views, sourced from the academic and research community.</p>